-Nagrota encounter: PM holds high-level meet with Amit Shah, NSA

-Nagrota encounter: PM Modi holds high-level meet with Amit Shah, NSA
+PM Modi's first comments on Nagrota encounter after high-level meet with Amit Shah, NSA

 New Delhi, Nov 20: Prime Minister Narendra Modi on Friday held a review meeting with Union Home Minister Amit Shah, National Security Advisor Ajit Doval, Foreign Secretary and top intelligence establishment over the recent Nagrota encounter in Jammu and Kashmir.